HmedNejjar/HanSwipe/README.md

    ```

 ### Running the Application
+   1.Terminal way
 To launch HanSwipe, run the `Main.py` script from your terminal:

 ```sh
 python Main.py
 ```
+   2. Executable file
+Open the HanSwipe.exe in the 'HanSWipe App' Foler
 ## How It Works

 The application is structured into several modules, each with a specific responsibility: